riczha2026/Lifestyle-Data-Analysis/README.md

 # The Unemployed Guide to Living Forever: A Lifestyle Data Analysis

+# 🧠 Mind & Body: A Holistic Health Analysis

 ## 📌 Introduction

-In today's culture, where mental and physical health are heavily emphasized, we — *The Unemployed* — aim to better understand how lifestyle, socioeconomic factors, and biological indicators contribute to overall quality of life.
+In today's culture, where mental and physical health are heavily emphasized, we, *The Unemployed*, aim to better understand how lifestyle, socioeconomic factors, and biological indicators contribute to overall quality of life.
 This project explores the complex interplay between well-being, cognitive ability, and physical health, using a wide set of variables to assess how education, income, and lifestyle habits influence both emotional and physical outcomes.

 Societal expectations often pressure individuals to pursue higher education and high-paying careers under the assumption that these paths lead to healthier, happier lives.
 But do they really?
 Our analysis will challenge this narrative and investigate whether external success markers actually lead to greater well-being.